rutrader/TrackTak/packages/financial-model/README.md

 The package has a couple of API calls to our backend, this is due to the spreadsheet having an api built into it, i.e =FIN().

-## To Note

-- Later on we will be removing the React dependency and making this a pure javascript library.
-- The spreadsheet will add the input props to the url so that it can be deep linked into, i.e this part of the url: `?cagrInYears_1_5=11%25&ebitTargetMarginInYear_10=11%25&salesToCapitalRatio=1.71&yearOfConvergence=2`.

-Apologies is this isn't what you want, we are removing it soon and switching to user accounts with unique hash id's like Google Sheets.
-If this is a big problem in using this library then we can remove it immediately for you.

-## Branding

-Please insert 'powered by tracktak.com' with tracktak.com being a link or similar linked text somewhere near the spreadsheet.

 ## License

 You cannot use this package in a production environment unless you have signed the 'SOFTWARE VAR AGREEMENT' contract we have provided you (or will provide) or a similar license agreement with us.